confluentinc/examples/ccloud-monitoring/docs/consumer-scenarios/increasing-consumer-lag.rst

 A large consumer lag, or a quickly growing lag, indicates that the consumer is not able to keep up with the volume of messages on a topic.

-This scenario will look at |ccloud| metrics from the Metrics API, `kafka-lag-exporter <https://github.com/lightbend/kafka-lag-exporter>`__ metrics, and client metrics from the client application’s MBean object ``kafka.consumer:type=consumer-fetch-manager-metrics,client-id=<client_id>``.
+This scenario will look metrics from various sources.
+Consumer lag metrics are pulled from the `kafka-lag-exporter <https://github.com/lightbend/kafka-lag-exporter>`__ container, a scala open source project that collects data about consumer groups and presents them in a Prometheus scrapable format.
+Metrics about |ccloud| cluster resource usage are pulled from the Metrics API endpoints.
+Consumer client metrics are pulled from the client application’s MBean object ``kafka.consumer:type=consumer-fetch-manager-metrics,client-id=<client_id>``.

 Introduce failure scenario
 ^^^^^^^^^^^^^^^^^^^^^^^^^^